 - Heavy water

 - Foreign bodies – filtered to 20 microns (one 50th of a millimetre)

-This delivers a high quality specification Used Vegetable Oil, which can be made into biodiesel and/or used as a fuel for converted diesel engines
+This delivers a high-quality specification used vegetable oil, for refining into biodiesel and/or used as a fuel for converted diesel engines

 What are the benefits of using vegetable oil?

-- Minimises your Carbon emissions as your fuel is made from waste oil
+- It minimises your carbon emissions as your fuel is made from waste oil

-- Reduces harmful emissions which improves air quality
+- It reduces harmful emissions which improves air quality

 - Cheaper fuel than biodiesel

 Recycled cooking oil is the raw material needed for refining into biofuel.